prathamdeoraa/weather_app/README.md

 ## Getting Started

-### I have made Weather App which can fetch data using API and give live status of whether according to city
+### I have made Weather App which can fetch data using API and give live status of Weather according to city, state and country name input.

 ### I have used this api